Engaged for life – how to optimize the B2B user engagement lifecycle

 • Live chat – This is a perfect channel for when your users need real-time support from a real person.
 Live chat lets you have a personalized conversation with users so that you can deliver more than just a canned response.
 You can chat back and forth to give your users the exact help they are seeking.

 • Social media – In B2B settings, social media acts not just as a communication channel but also as a community-building space.
 Whether attracting potential customers and users with industry insights or hosting live Q&A sessions and engaging in discussions around your product use, social media can help keep prospective and existing users engaged.
+According to B2B marketing statistics, businesses that leverage social media for engagement are more likely to build lasting relationships and increase their reach within their target market.

 • Customer calls – Sometimes, the good old-fashioned phone call is the best to engage with customers directly, especially when they are facing a complex issue or need a detailed demo of the product.
 The in-depth discussions and personalized attention go a long way in engaging with your users.